-Remember to get the property manager's contact number and entry/exit procedures for your rental home.
-We suggest storing the contact's information in your phone and wallet.
+Be sure to get the manager's contact number and entry/exit procedures for your rental home.
+We suggest keeping the contact's details in your smart phone and wallet.

 During your Stay

-- You may need guidance for a gas fireplace, TV or spa tub.
-Get in touch with your rental manager.
+- You could need instructions for a fireplace, Television or spa.
+Contact your home manager.
 They are there to assist.
-A brief phone call helps prevent many headaches.
+A phone call can save hours of trouble.

-- Remember to be a good next-door neighbor.
-Residents will likely be as friendly to you as you are respectful of them.
-Remember the golden rule and treat others the same way you'd like to be treated by vacationers next to your primary residence.
+- Please be considerate of the local community.
+More often than not, adjacent homes are filled by permanent locals.
+Remember the golden rule and treat others the same way you'd like to be treated by visitors next to your residence.

-- Don't forget to protect the rental owner (and your stuff!) by keeping the property secured while you are away, just like you would at home.
+- Enjoy your stay!
+Ensure you protect the rental owner (and your stuff!) by keeping the rental secured while you are away, just like you would in your own home.

 - Make sure you've packed all of your personal belongings.
 Sweep each room in the home for forgotten possessions.
 Check bath rooms, the garage, kitchen cabinets, decks, the pool area, and anywhere else your gear might "hide".